JackPieCZ/EE3P/README.md

 - `_slowdownfactor_fps.avi`: Slowed down video of the event stream.
 - `_tachometer_data.xml`: Ground truth data from the laser tachometer (if applicable).

+The files were compressed and split to multiple `.rar` files to meet GitHub file size guidelines.

 ### Folder Descriptions: 📁

 - `01_line`: Experiment measuring the rotational speed of a disc with a high-contrast mark.